461B RAL, MC-712, Box 37-5

 Professor John A. Katzenellenbogen received his B.A. and Ph.D. from Harvard University and then joined the faculty at Illinois.
 His research interests involve organic and inorganic chemistry, biochemistry, molecular biology, and radiochemistry, with applications in cancer medicine (especially breast and prostate cancers), endocrine disorders, and neurological diseases (especially multiple sclerosis).

-The action of steroid hormones is mediated by their binding to specific, high-affinity binding proteins that are found in target tissues only at very low concentrations and are a challenge to isolate and purify.
+Both the physiological and pathological actions of steroid hormones are mediated by their binding to specific, high-affinity binding receptor proteins found in hormone target tissues.
 We probe the molecular details of steroid hormone-receptor action using chemical and spectroscopic tools, and molecular and structural biology to understand how these interesting proteins work.
 We then use this understanding to design specific regulators for treating various diseases driven by these receptors, and novel agents for medical diagnostic procedures, including positron-emission tomographic (PET) imaging.
-Many of our studies are done in collaboration with biologists.
+Many of our studies are done in collaboration with structural, cell and molecular biologists, and with cancer and clinical medicine researchers.